BurningMUD/burningmud.github.io/help.markdown

 Problems that affect longevity of MMOs, can be issues like:
 * Costs associated with architecting and hosting, which trickle down to monthly subscriptions or other fees for players.
 Once this money stops rolling in, it's likely the game will shut down.
 MUDs are cheap to host, and building content is as simple as writing a paragraph.
-* "Sharding" required with most graphical MMOs ends up splitting the playerbase into small chunks in order to be performant.
+* "Sharding" required with most graphical MMOs ends up splitting the playerbase into small chunks in order to avoid lag.
 On a MUD, everyone exists and plays together in the same world.
 * New content is difficult, costly and time consuming to create.
 To create content on a MUD you just need to use your imagination, and any computer will work.
 * Graphics age and become outdated.
 MUDs only limitation graphically is your imagination, and they never age visually.